openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 **Error Description**

-Error in resolving or connecting to the server address.
+Failed to resolve or connect to the server address.

 **Possible Causes**

 1. Incorrect server address connection.
-2. Failed resolution of the server address.
+2. Failed to resolve the server address.

 **Resolution Steps**

-The current server address is incorrect or cannot be resolved.
+The current server address is incorrect or unresolvable.
 Use a different server address.

 ## 5411002 Network Connection Timeout